pran13-git/Paani-Scraping/README.md

 - **Error Handling**: Scripts include basic error handling, but additional logging and exception management can be implemented for robustness.
 - **Configuration**: Modify the configuration settings in the respective `main.py` files to match any changes in the website structure or scraping requirements.

-## Contribution

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.
-For major changes, open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.